losandes/polyn/README.md

 # polyn
-polyn is a collection of Node and browser compatible JavaScript utilities that focus on polymorphism
+polyn is a collection of Node and browser compatible JavaScript utilities that focus on polymorphism.

+## Blueprint
+Blueprint is a tool to support control of polymorphism in JavaScript.
+It's kind of like an interface in a strongly typed language like C# or Java.
+[Get started with Blueprint](https://github.com/losandes/polyn/blob/master/docs/blueprint.md)